tusharsadhwani/blog/src/pages/post/builtins.md

 ('x', 'y')
 ```

-So creating slots prevents a `__dict__` from existing, which means no dictionary to add attributes into, and it also means saved memory.
+So creating slots prevents a `__dict__` from existing, which means no dictionary to add new attributes into, and it also means saved memory.
 That's basically it.

 AnthonyWritesCode [made a video](https://www.youtube.com/watch?v=BSNd_kxHXL8) about another interesting piece of code relating to slots and their obscure behaviour, do check that out!